AI for Good Impact Awards

 • Impact

-The solution delivers measurable societal, environmental, or economic benefits with clear positive outcomes
+The solution delivers measurable societal, environmental, or economic benefits, demonstrates clear positive outcomes, and shows strong potential for scaling.

 • Sustainability